ItzSee/exodusbot/README.md

 **Made with 💗 by**: [See on Discord](https://discord.gg/exodusbot)

 Thank you for using Exodus!
-Stay tuned for Edge EX compatibility.
+EdgeEX Compatibility is HERE.